ahmadawais/wordle-solved/README.md

 ### [How to build a Node CLI?][n]

 Or you can back me by checking out my super fun video course.
 After building hundreds of developer automation tools used by millions of developers, I am teaching exactly how you can do it yourself with minimum effective effort.
-Learn to build Node.js & JavaScript based CLI (Command Line Interface) apps & npm packages.
+Learn to build Node.js & JavaScript-based CLI (Command Line Interface) apps & npm packages.
 Automate the grunt work, do more in less time, impress your manager, make more salary, and help the community.
 I'm sharing it all in this step-by-step 100-videos course.
 [Node CLI Automation without wasting a thousand hours][n] →

 [![NodeCLI.com](https://raw.githubusercontent.com/ahmadawais/stuff/master/nodecli/featured.jpg)][n]